LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ### Automation for creating Django App

 In this section, we will automate the process of setting up a Python virtual environment, configuring Nginx, and creating a Django app within the EC2 instance using Fabric.
 The commands from **Lab 6** will be converted to Fabric's `c.run()` for regular commands and `c.sudo()` for commands requiring admin privileges.
 Additionally, file editing will be handled using `echo`.
 We will use file I/O to write Nginx configuration to avoid issues with `$` placeholders.
-Due to some issues with persisting the sourced virtual environment across multiple `c.run()` commands, we will re-source the environment each time before running further commands.
+Due to the fact that each  `c.run()` command is runned isolately, to persist the sourced virtual environment, we will re-source the environment each time before running further commands.

 ### Workflow:
 1. **Install Prerequisites**:
    - Update and upgrade system packages.
    - Install the Python virtual environment package (`python3-venv`).
    - Install Nginx web server.
 2. **Set Up Virtual Environment**:
    - Create a project directory and assign necessary permissions.
    - Set up a virtual environment within the project directory and install Django.
 3. **Create Django Project and App**:
    - Start a new Django project and app (`polls`) inside the virtual environment.
    - Modify the views, URLs, and settings to display "Hello, world" from the `polls` app.
 4. **Configure Nginx**:
    - Write a new Nginx configuration file to act as a reverse proxy, forwarding traffic from port 80 to the Django app running on port 8000.
 5. **Run Django Server**:
    - Run the Django development server in the background, ensuring the app is accessible on port 8000.

 Here is the script that automates these steps:
 ```python
 from fabric import Connection